How To Become a DevOps Engineer In Six Months or Less

 Are you are a classically trained Ops person and you would like to get a feeling of what this whole DevOps thing is all about?

-Or are you neither, and simply looking for a career change and have no idea where to start?
-If so, read on!
+Or are you neither, and having spent some time working with technology you are now simply looking for a career change and have no idea where to start?